-Is Your Divorce Uncontested?
+Is Your Divorce Actually Uncontested?

 Eligibility for Uncontested Divorce in Virginia

-If the marriage does not have minor children, you must be separated for at least 6 months before you can qualify for uncontested divorce.
-If there are minor children, you must have been separated for 1 year before filing.
+If you have no minor children, you must also live separate and apart from your spouse for at least 6 months before you can qualify for an uncontested divorce.

 In addition, the spouse filing for divorce must have been a resident of Virginia for at least 6 months at the date of filing.

 To prove physical separation of your living situation, you will likely need a witness to testify to your separate living situations.

 Only the spouse filing must be able to prove residency for at least 6 months in the district where they are filing for divorce.